English Literature

 A Level English Literature FAQs

 English Literature is an A-level for students who love reading and enjoy sharing their views on literature with like-minded souls.
 This highly successful course welcomes students’ own perceptions of texts and is rooted in enjoyment and critical reflection.
 A popular feature of the course is its opportunities for extra-curricular activity.
 Recent theatre visits have included trips to London (National Theatre and Globe Theatre) as well as in other UK theatre destinations including Nottingham, Oxford and Stratford.
-A minimum grade 5 or above is required in both GCSE English Language and English Literature to study English Literature at Bilborough.

 Our links with HE